cairo-book/cairo-book/src/ch99-01-05-03-testing-components.md

 ## Testing components without deploying a contract

-In [Components under the hood](./ch99-01-05-01-components-under-the-hood.md), we saw that components were implemented generically over `ComponentState<TContractState>` - provided that `HasComponent` is implemented for `TContractState`.
+In [Components under the hood](./ch99-01-05-01-components-under-the-hood.md), we saw that components leveraged genericity to define storage and logic that could be embedded in multiple contracts.
+If a contract embeds a component, a `HasComponent` trait is created in this contract, and the component methods are made available.

-This informs us that if we can provide a concrete `TContractState` that implements the `HasComponent` trait to the `ComponentState` type, we should be able to directly invoke the methods of the component against this concrete `ComponentState` object, without having to deploy a mock.
+This informs us that if we can provide a concrete `TContractState` that implements the `HasComponent` trait to the `ComponentState` struct, should be able to directly invoke the methods of the component using this concrete `ComponentState` object, without having to deploy a mock.

 Let's see how we can do that by using type aliases.
 We still need to define a mock contract - let's use the same as above - but this time, we won't need to deploy it.

-First, we need to define a concrete implementation of `ComponentState` using a type alias.
-We will use the `ContractState` type of `MockContract` to do so:
+First, we need to define a concrete implementation of the generic `ComponentState` type using a type alias.
+We will use the `MockContract::ContractState` type to do so.

 ```rust, noplayground
 {{#rustdoc_include ../listings/ch99-starknet-smart-contracts/components/listing_03_test_component/src/tests_direct.cairo:type_alias}}
 ```

 We defined the `TestingState` type as an alias of the `CounterComponent::ComponentState<MockContract::ContractState>` type.
-By passing the `MockContract::ContractState` type as a concrete type of `ComponentState`, we aliased a concrete implementation of the `ComponentState` trait to `TestingState`.
-Because `MockContract` embeds `CounterComponent`, the methods of `CounterComponent` are now available on `TestingState`.
+By passing the `MockContract::ContractState` type as a concrete type for `ComponentState`, we aliased a concrete implementation of the `ComponentState` struct to `TestingState`.

+Because `MockContract` embeds `CounterComponent`, the methods of `CounterComponent` defined in the `CounterImpl` block can now be used on a `TestingState` object.

-Secondly, we need to retrieve an object of type `TestingState`, that we will use to test the component.
+Now that we have made these methods available, we need to instantiate an object of type `TestingState`, that we will use to test the component.
 We can do so by calling the `component_state_for_testing` function, which automatically infers that it should return an object of type `TestingState`.

 We can even implement this as part of the `Default` trait, which allows us to return an empty `TestingState` with the `Default::default()` syntax.